InfinitySamurai/resume/softskills.md

   make sure that all students got the attention they required, as well as efficient set-up and pack-up.
-* Working on Git projects both in my own time and through Invent the World required good communication and the use of organisational tools to make sure that issues were raised and addressed in a timely fashion
+* Working on Git projects both in my own time and through Invent the World required good communication and the use of organizational tools to make sure that issues were raised and addressed in a timely fashion